 Kashiwa Paper Shop

-Kinoko & Vegetable Restaurant
+Kinoko & Vegetable

 Takei Craft Store

-This store shows a wide array of local crafts.
+This store displays and sells a wide array of local crafts.
 They have coasters, paintings, photo frames, statues, tableware, cutlery, clothes, and more.
-The store has basically anything you can think of.
-All the items displayed are made by local craftsmen and carved/sewn/clay modeled with homegrown trees/clay/bamboo/fabric.
-If you want a true and tried Shinshu souvenir, Takei Craft Store has you covered.
+All the items displayed are made by local craftsmen making it a great store to visit for those looking for a unqiue, meaningful gift or memento.